abdulfatir/abdulfatir.github.io/_posts/2020-4-17-Langevin-Monte-Carlo.md

 ---
 layout: post
 title: "Monte Carlo Sampling using Langevin Dynamics"
-excerpt: The 1-Wasserstein distance is a popular integral probability metric.
-In this post, the dual form of the 1-Wasserstein distance is derived from its primal form.
+excerpt: Langevin Monte Carlo is a class of Markov Chain Monte Carlo algorithms that generate samples from a probability distribution of interest by simulating the Langevin Equation.
+This post explores the basics of Langevin Monte Carlo.
 ---

 <script type="text/x-mathjax-config">